JeppeKlitgaard/ObsidianAnkiBridge/README.md

 - 📦 Improved installation
 - 📦 Available through Community Plugins

+## Gotchas

+### Notes not updating when Note Browser is open
+Due to a bug in Anki/AnkiConnect it isn't possible to update the deck in some instances when the Note Browser is open.

+See relevant discussion over at [https://github.com/FooSoft/anki-connect/issues/82](AnkiConnect#82)

 ## How to install

 1. Install this plugin on Obsidian (__NOTE: NOT YET AVAILABLE THROUGH COMMUNITY PLUGINS WINDOW.
 USE ALTERNATIVE INSTALLATION FOR NOW__)